 Turmeric has been traditionally used for pulmonary and gastrointestinal system problems.
 Research within the 50 years has shown much of the supposed benefit of turmeric is due to curcumin, the active component.
-Curcumin, a polyphenol, has displayed activity in antioxidant, anti-inflammatory, antibacterial, and anti-fungal capacities.
+Curcumin, a polyphenol, has displayed activity in antioxidant, anti-redness, anti-harmful organism capacities.
 Because of this, polyphenols have generated inquiries into their potential to provide support for ailments proven to be therapy resistant, including chronic illnesses.
 Although curcumin is used as a supplement in many countries, it has not been approved for the treatment of any human disease.
 Regardless, the experimental research and animal studies have many people interested in the benefits of this golden spice.

 How Does Turmeric Work?

-Oxidative stress and inflammatory reactions are critical stressors in the body that predicate many chronic illnesses.
-Curcumin has been thought to have beneficial effects against chronic illnesses due to its potent anti-oxidant and anti-inflammatory activities.
-Oxidative damage causes aging, stress on cells and oxidative damage can result from inflammation and free radicals.
+Oxidative stress reactions are critical stressors in the body that predicate many chronic illnesses.
+Curcumin has been thought to have beneficial effects against chronic illnesses due to its potent anti-oxidant activities.
+Oxidative damage causes aging, stress on cells and oxidative damage can result from free radicals.
 Oxidative damage is a huge concern in cases of obesity, liver disease, and alcohol induced liver problems.
 In fact, Researchers at China’s Tongji Medical College discovered curcumin may potentially offer improvement for chronic alcoholic liver disease due to it’s propensity to alleviate oxidative damage.

 Curcumin, capsaicin, and gingerol, have been reported to provide improved health to their consumers, especially with regard to diabetes.
 Research by the Department of Pathology at Saint Louis University discovered that curcumin inhibits the effects of insulin on fat storage cell activation by interrupting insulin signaling and reducing oxidative stress.